PoisotLab/SimpleSDMLayers.jl/docs/src/sdm/mvlogistic.md

 scatter!(longitudes(records), latitudes(records), lab="", msw=0.0, c=:orange, ms=3)
 ```

-The first thing we want to do is create a `SimpleSDMPredictor` layer that is $1$
-where there is a record of occurrence and $0$ elsewhere, and

-Now we need to construct a set of `features` and `labels` to use Flux.
+Now we need to construct a set of `features` and `labels` to use `Turing`.

+This creates a `n` by `m` matrix called `features`, where each row
+corresponds to a point in the raster, and contains the value of each predictor.
+We also need a vector `labels` of length `n`, which correspond to each point in the lattice and contains `1` if there
+is an occurrence record and that point, and `0` otherwise.

 ```@example mvlogit
 labels = Float64.(collect(mask(predictors[1], records)))